Mysore

 The practice is a regular, simple discipline of movement and breath.
 One by one, postures are practiced with linking movements termed “vinyasa”.
 Breathing is choreographed onto these movements and postures to create a codified system.
 Over time and through regular practice, individuals learn to develop physical and mental skills which can lead to a spacious sense of awareness and intuition.

 With consistency and repetition, students memorize the sequence.
-The teacher slowly adds more as is appropriate for each student.
+The teacher slowly adds more as is appropriate for each student and based on each individual's goals and desires.
 Working regularly with the guidance makes this practice accessible to anyone.

 Students are able to practice at their own pace while surrounded by the energy and inspiration of other students in the room.
-They are encouraged to start their practice at any time within the timeframe of the class so long as they have enough time to finish.
+They are encouraged to start their practice at any time within the timeframe of the class and considering the length of time needed and desired on the mat.

 Much of the learning in a Mysore class is based on your relationship with your teacher.
 The teacher observes your practice daily, and can provide feedback through hands on and verbal instruction.
 Guidance is offered to students on an individual level, taking into account the skill and capabilities of the practitioner so that their practice can flourish.